jeremyyew/ync-capstone/submissions/capstone-report-final/capstone-report-final.md

 [TOC]
-Goal: 6500 words, excluding refs, including appendix.

 # Learning Support for Writing Proofs in Coq

-# Abstract  (TODO)

 # Context  (TODO)

 ## Introduction

-The goal of this research project is to provide learning support for stu- dents enrolled in YSC3216: Functional Programming and Proving (FPP), by building a tool that checks for syntax issues in student’s proof submis- sions.
+The goal of this research project is to provide learning support for students enrolled in YSC3216: Functional Programming and Proving (FPP), by building a tool that checks for syntax issues in student’s proof submissions.

 FPP is a course in Yale-NUS College taught by Professor Olivier Danvy, under the Mathematical, Computational and Statistical Sciences major.
 FPP introduces students to the Coq proof assistant, which is a system for writing and verifying formal proofs.